zvonicek/ImageSlideshow/README.md

 ### Activity Indicator

-By default activity indicator is not shown, but you can easily enable it by setting `DefaultActivityIndicator` instance to Image Slideshow:
+By default activity indicator is not shown, but you can enable it by setting `DefaultActivityIndicator` instance to Image Slideshow:

 ```swift
 slideshow.activityIndicator = DefaultActivityIndicator()